 - Any of the videos where they're lip-synching a song.
 Watch Keith Moon, naturally.
 He'll usually spend most of the video contentedly bopping his head and occasionally hitting the drums in rhythm with the song.

-- The band's infamous mentioned appearance on The Smothers Brothers Comedy Hour, where Keith Moon blew up his drum kit.
-His Oh, Crap reaction takes the cake, as even he didn't anticipate how big the explosion would be.
+- The band's infamous appearance on The Smothers Brothers Comedy Hour, where Keith Moon blew up his drum kit.
+His Oh, Crap! reaction takes the cake, as even he didn't anticipate how big the explosion would be.

 - And, on that note, John Entwistle's complete non-reaction.
 He just steps back as his bandmates destroy the speakers and instruments, looking somewhat irritated.